Hydrodynamics and survivability during post-main-sequence planetary engulfment: Introduction

-Additionally, substellar engulfment could explain observations of anomalous rotation among some giant stars.
+Engulfment could explain observations of anomalous rotation among some giant stars.
 During engulfment, the SB transfers the angular momentum of its orbit into the stellar envelope, resulting in either enhanced or reduced rotation, depending on the alignment of the angular momentum vectors of the star and the orbit.
-Previous studies \citep{Peterson1983,Soker1998,Siess1999,Zhang2014,Privitera2016,Privitera2016a,Qureshi2018,Stephan2020} have shown that SB engulfment can speed the surface of giant stars up to the observed speeds, and even up to a significant fraction of their critical speeds.
+Engulfment can speed up the surface of giant stars up to the observed values, and even up to a significant fraction of their critical speeds \citep{Peterson1983,Soker1998,Siess1999,Zhang2014,Privitera2016,Privitera2016a,Qureshi2018,Stephan2020}.

-Similarly, while the stellar surface abundance of $^7$Li generally decreases throughout stellar evolution \citep{Bodenheimer1965,Deliyannis2000,Piau2002,Baumann2010,Monroe2013,Melendez2014,Carlos2016,Carlos2019,SoaresFurtado2021}, dropping significantly at the onset of the first dredge-up phase, observations have shown that $\approx1\%$ of giants are $^7$Li-rich with abundances $\geq\qty{1.5}{\dex}$ \citep[e.g.,][]{Wallerstein1982,Brown1989,Balachandran2000,Charbonnel2000,Reddy2005,Carlberg2010,Charbonnel2010,Kumar2011,Martell2013,Adamow2014,Adamow2015,Yan2018,Li2018,Deepak2019,Gao2019,Singh2019}.
-Moreover, $\approx6\%$ of $^7$Li-rich giants exceed meteoritic abundance strengths of \qty{3.3}{\dex}, indicating that additional $^7$Li must have been generated or deposited within the evolving star \citep[e.g.,][]{Balachandran2000,Zhou2019,Singh2019}.
-The engulfment of SBs, among other processes, has been proposed as an explanation for high surface $^7$Li abundances \citep[e.g.,][]{Sandquist1998,Siess1999,Sandquist2002,AguileraGomez2016,AguileraGomez2016a, SoaresFurtado2021}, as SBs do not reach the requisite temperatures to burn their primordial $^7$Li.
-However, there are other pathways for lithium enrichment, such as self-enrichment through the Cameron-Fowler mechanism \citep{Cameron1971}, that act after the early red giant branch (RGB).
-The existence of these different pathways makes it harder to identify the source of enrichment for stars after the early RGB.
-Infrared excess is a potential indicator of stellar mass loss from engulfment, and evolved stars with infrared excess also tend to have increased $^7$Li and rotation rates \citep{Mallick2022}.
+While the stellar surface abundance of the \( ^7 \)Li isotope generally decreases throughout stellar evolution \citep{Bodenheimer1965,Deliyannis2000,Piau2002,Baumann2010,Monroe2013,Melendez2014,Carlos2016,Carlos2019,SoaresFurtado2021}, dropping significantly at the onset of the first dredge-up phase, \( \approx1\% \) of giants have abundances \( \geq\qty{1.5}{\dex} \) \citep[e.g.,][]{Wallerstein1982,Brown1989,Balachandran2000,Charbonnel2000,Reddy2005,Carlberg2010,Charbonnel2010,Kumar2011,Martell2013,Adamow2014,Adamow2015,Yan2018,Li2018,Deepak2019,Gao2019,Singh2019}.
+Moreover, \( \approx6\% \) of these \( ^7 \)Li-rich giants exceed the meteoritic abundance of \qty{3.3}{\dex}, indicating that additional \( ^7 \)Li must have been generated or deposited within them \citep{Balachandran2000,Zhou2019,Singh2019}.
+The engulfment of SBs is a possible explanation for high surface \( ^7 \)Li abundances \citep{Sandquist1998,Siess1999,Sandquist2002,AguileraGomez2016,AguileraGomez2016a, SoaresFurtado2021} because SBs do not reach the requisite temperatures to burn their primordial \( ^7 \)Li.
+However, there are other pathways for lithium enrichment, such as the \cite{Cameron1971} mechanism, which acts after the early red giant branch (RGB).
+The existence of these different pathways makes it harder to identify the source of enrichment for stars after the early RGB\@.
+Infrared excess is a potential indicator of stellar mass loss from engulfment, and evolved stars with infrared excess tend to have increased \( ^7 \)Li and rotation rates \citep{Mallick2022}.